HOW IVF WORKS: A STEP-BY-STEP GUIDE

 Step 5: Trigger Shot

-When it has been determined that your body has responded to injections adequately, your doctor will instruct you to take a trigger shot (often Lupron) to inform your follicles to release eggs.
-This happens 1-2 days prior to your egg retrieval.
+When it has been determined that your body has responded to injections adequately, your doctor will instruct you to take a trigger shot to inform your follicles to release eggs.
+This happens about 36 hours prior to your egg retrieval.

 Step 6: Egg Retrieval and Sperm Collection